1. Buy a book and create a unique cover

 On the one hand we travel to see fascinating places, on the other hand, to meet the people inhabiting those places.

 Remember the names of the people you met.
-Sometimes it’s not enough to remember the person when you just read their name.
-Therefore, include some features that suit the person best, e.g. remarkable details like ‘the guy with the long beard, funny hat, fancy hairstyle’… whatever reminds you of the person you met.
+Sometimes it’s not enough to remember a certain person by just rereading its name in your journal.
+Therefore, include some features that characterize the person best, e.g. remarkable details like ‘the guy with the long beard, funny hat, fancy hairstyle’… whatever reminds you of the person you met.

 11. Capture inspiring quotes of people you met